amacdougall/blog-posts/pp_01_command.md

 however, I realized that Javascript and its more straitlaced cousin Actionscript 3 were well-suited to the pattern -- considerably more so than Java and C++, where the pattern accumulated its original mindshare.

 ## Basics of the Command Pattern

-There are two immediate motivations for the pattern in UI programming.
-One is to attach a single procedure to multiple UI elements -- a menu item, a toolbar button, and a keyboard shortcut, for example -- with more flexibility, such as I first used the Command pattern in Java land, and although I respected its power, I dreaded the tedium of defining customized command classes, potentially one for every possible user action, each containing copies of the state necessary to reverse and repeat the action.
-As I thought about it, however, I realized that Javascript and its more straitlaced cousin Actionscript 3 were well-suited to the pattern -- considerably more so than Java and C++, where the pattern accumulated its original mindshare.

-## Basics of the Command Pattern